What it's Like Working as a Ski Instructor: An Interview

 Photo Credits: Sebastian Staines

-Q: What can someone add to their resume to help them get the job?
+Q: What can someone add to their resume to help them get a job as a ski instructor?

 [Also add] any kind of independent work situations.
 [As an instructor] you have to make so many decision on the fly and you aren't being supervised [a majority of the time].
 Things that show responsibility and decision making would probably be really good things to have.

-Q: How do you get certified to become an instructor?
+Q: How do you get certified to become a ski instructor?

-Theres tons of vocabulary and terminology that is very ski instructor specific.
+There is tons of vocabulary and terminology that is very ski instructor specific.
 If you don't know the vocabulary you are not going to pass.
-You watch other people ski and critique their skiing [by] analyzing everything about that person's stance and body movement, it is super detailed.
-You have to [practice] lessons, teach the other people in your exam how to ski, and show that you understand the lesson progression...
+You watch other people ski and critique their skiing [by] analyzing everything about that person's stance and body movement.
+It is super detailed.
+You have to [practice] lessons, teach the other people in your exam how to ski, and show that you understand the lesson progression.
 It is super intense.

 Photo Credits: Jason Blackeye

-Q: What was the age rage of the instructors you worked with?
+Q: What was the average age rage of the ski instructors you worked with?

-A: We had high school students working with us [who were] 14.
+A: There is no age limit and you will find people of all ages working as instructors.
+There were a lot of young people that just graduated [and were exploring their options].
+The adult instructors; their crowd was in it for the long haul.
+We had high school students working with us [who were] 14.
 We actually had quite a few older people working [with us] and our oldest instructor was [almost] 90.

 Q: How did the instructors get along with each other?

 A: There is a little bit of competition because you are vying for tips, you're vying for higher level classes to teach, you're vying for the shifts you want... so there is some built in competition amongst instructors.
 But, I would say that everyone was able to find their people they would get along with.
-There were times when there were 50 of us at a bar altogether... most instructors lived in employee housing so we all hung out outside of work a lot.
+Most instructors lived in employee housing so we all hung out outside of work.

 Photo Credits: Glade Optics

-A: You start at like 7:30-8:00am, the kids don't start showing up until 8:30am and you go until 3:30pm.
-Most days, I would say, we had at least 20-30 instructors on, and most of them would do morning tasks of getting kids ready and out the door... the full time people are the people who usually come in early and help with other tasks... they had more tasks assigned to them.
+A: You start around 7:30-8:00am.
+The kids don't start showing up until 8:30am and you work until 3:30pm.
+Most days, I would say, we had at least 20-30 instructors on, and most of them would do morning tasks of getting kids ready and out the door.
+The full time people are the people who usually come in early and help with other tasks.

-Q: Can you choose what age group you teach?
+Q: Can instructors choose what age group you teach?

 A: At [some resorts], you could apply to be a children's or adult's instructor.
 If you are a new instructor, you will most likely end up working with kids.
 The experienced instructor will get the adults.
 We have had instructors who have [worked] with both.